BrightspaceUILabs/multi-select/README.md

 - `d2l-labs-multi-select-list-item-deleted`: fired on item deletion

 - `d2l-labs-multi-select-list-item-added`: fired on item added to the `d2l-labs-multi-select-list`

+- `d2l-multi-select-list-clear-list-clicked`: fired when the clear list button is clicked

 ## Developing, Testing and Contributing